 Automatic judicial review

-In addition to concerns expressed in previous years as to the effectiveness of this procedure, statistics on the outcome of ex officio judicial scrutiny confirm that the procedure is highly problematic and illustrate the rudimentary and ineffective way in which this judicial review takes place.
-According to the available data regarding detention orders for asylum seekers examined by the Administrative Court of Athens, there have been no cases where the ex officio review did not approve the detention measure imposed:
+In addition to concerns expressed in previous years as to the effectiveness of this procedure, statistics on the outcome of ex officio judicial scrutiny confirm that the procedure is highly problematic and illustrates the rudimentary and ineffective way in which this judicial review takes place.

 (Article 30 L 3907/2011)

 |Detention orders transmitted||5,839||1,008|

 |Approval of detention order||5,828||836|